ChiaMiner44/portfolio/README_Prometheus.md

 ### Deployment

-#### Static Hosting
-This project can be deployed to any static website hosting service:
+This project can be easily deployed to any static website hosting service:
 - Netlify
 - Vercel
 - GitHub Pages